 The US Marine Corps (USMC) is one of the most selective organizations of the US Armed Forces.
-Basic training is also more intensive than other military branches, involving rigorous mental and physical exercise.
+Marine basic training involves rigorous mental and physical exercise and is more intensive than other military branches.
 As a result, the Marines are considered some of the toughest and most highly trained service members.

-Marine recruits can undergo training in one of two locations: the recruit training depot at Parris Island or San Diego.
+Recruits can undergo Marine basic training in one of two locations: the recruit training depot at Parris Island or San Diego.

-Knowing what to expect is the key to surviving Marine Corps recruit training.
+Knowing what to expect is the key to surviving Marine basic training.
 If you want to become a fully-fledged Marine, here’s everything you need to know:

 What is the United States Marine Corps (USMC)?